Package Max

 refer

 Changes the reference to the data in another named coll object.
-Changes to the data stored in any referenced coll will be shared by all other similarly named objects.
+Changes to the data stored in any referenced coll will be shared by all other objects with the same name.

 Arguments: